Supercongruences for rigid hypergeometric Calabi--Yau threefolds: Introduction

 The cases $(r_1,r_2)=(\frac 12,\frac 12)$ and $(\frac 15,\frac 25)$ have been obtained earlier by Kilbourn \cite{Kilbourn} and McCarthy \cite{McCarthy-RV}, respectively.
 Furthermore, the reduction of case $(r_1,r_2)=(\frac 12,\frac 14)$ to Kilbourn's result in \cite{Kilbourn} has been performed by McCarthy and Fuselier \cite{FM}.
 The remaining eleven cases are new.
 Our methods provide uniform proofs of all the fourteen hypergeometric cases.

 Notice that the Fourier coefficients of $f_{\balpha}$ can be related to the point counting on the corresponding variety over finite fields.
 A general strategy for this is set up in the recent paper \cite{BCM} by Beukers, Cohen and Mellit.
-In particular, the point counting on $\overline{\mathcal V_{\{\frac 15,\frac 25,\frac 35,\frac 45\}}(\l)}$ over any finite field of characteristic different from~5 is given explicitly in terms of hypergeometric functions over finite fields, also known as finite hypergeometric functions.
+In particular, the point counting on $\overline{\hat{\mathcal V}_{\{\frac 15,\frac 25,\frac 35,\frac 45\}}(\l)}$ over any finite field of characteristic different from~5 is given explicitly in terms of hypergeometric functions over finite fields, also known as finite hypergeometric functions.

-A unifying perspective underneath both classical and finite hypergeometric functions is absorbed by the notion of hypergeometric motives \cite{RVRW, RV2, Watkins}.
+A unifying perspective underneath both classical and finite hypergeometric functions is absorbed by the notion of hypergeometric motives \cite{RVRW, RV2, Watkins}; see \cite{DPVZ, H-T, LPSX, Long20, LLT} for some recent progress and further development of these theme.
 Postponing details about them to Section~\ref{ss:charactersums}, we only indicate that the related hypergeometric motives in our settings are attached to the hypergeometric data